nestdotland/nest.land/web/api/README.md

 https://nest.land/api/packages
 ```
 This function utilizes the server-side API to return a JSON object with all of the packages to the user.

+### Todo

+Rewrite this in TypeScript, maybe using Deno otherwise consider using node-fetch - @zorbyte.